Experience the Cannes Film Festival while studying how international film functions in the context of celebrity, marketing, and festivals.

 Perspectives on International Cinema (Cannes Film Festival)

 The course begins with two introductory lectures held on Penn’s campus to enable students to establish a critical vocabulary for film study.
 The lectures and subsequent discussions will examine: a) The Business and Art of the Film Festival; b) Contemporary International Cinema; c) History of the Cannes Film Festival.
 In addition, students are required to watch at least six international films and write a ‘pre-departure’ paper.
-Those films will either be entries from previous Cannes competitions or screenings at the 2013 Philadelphia Cinefest.
+Those films will be entries from previous Cannes competitions.
 During the Cannes Film Festival, students will apply the critical tools and knowledge of the film industry gained from their earlier work.
 They will be expected to view a certain number of international films, keep a journal, attend regular meetings, and submit a final research essay.
 A pre-departure packet of readings will be sent to students upon admissions notification.

 Students stay at the Collège International de Cannes in dormitory-style housing.
 Classes also meet at the College, which is centrally located.
 Continental breakfast included.